figureland/statekit/README.md

 ### `manager`

 Often you need to manage multiple signals in one place, disposing of them all together when cleaning up.
+Mr Manager comes in handy here.

 ```typescript
 import { manager, signal } from '@figureland/statekit'